sanjukumari-tech/sanjukumari-tech/README.md

 </p>
 <hr>
 <img align="right" height="205" alt="Coding" width="350" src="./2778468.jpg" />
-<h5 align="justify">I'm an enthusiastic Full Stack Web Developer with a passion for building seamless and efficient web applications.
-I have a strong foundation in both front-end and back-end technologies, and I'm always eager to learn and adapt to new trends in the tech world.
+<h5 align="justify">An enthusiastic Full Stack Web Developer with a passion for building seamless and efficient web applications.
+Have a strong foundation in both front-end and back-end technologies, and always eager to learn and adapt to new trends in the tech world.
 My journey so far has equipped me with the skills to create responsive, user-friendly, and dynamic web solutions.</h5>

 - 🌱 Currently enhancing my skills in **TypeScript** and **Node.js**
 - 🌍 Based in **New Delhi, Delhi**